A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Introduction

-As mentioned already, the central tool in the discovery of the three regimes is a new numerical scheme for ideal fluids on rotating or non-rotating spheres that encapsulate the full Lie--Poisson geometry (in particular conservation of associated Casimirs).\footnote{It is clear from the definition of $\gamma$ that a scheme with hyperviscosity, such as those used in \cite{dri} with 30-60\% decay in enstrophy but no decay in total angular momentum, could never be used to correctly identify the three regimes.} It is based on geometric quantization theory developed by Hoppe and Yau~\cite{hopPhD,hopyau} in conjunction with the Lie--Poisson preserving numerical time discretization developed in~\cite{modviv1}.
-The method can be seen as a spherical analogue of the spatial discretization of the Euler equations on the torus suggested by Zeitlin~\cite{ze1} and the associated numerical time discretization suggested by McLachlan~\cite{mcl}.
+As mentioned already, the central tool in the discovery of the three regimes is a new numerical scheme for ideal fluids on rotating or non-rotating spheres that encapsulate the full Lie--Poisson geometry (in particular conservation of associated Casimirs).\footnote{It is clear from the definition of $\gamma$ that a scheme with hyperviscosity, such as those used by \citet{dri} with 30-60\% decay in enstrophy but no decay in total angular momentum, could never be used to correctly identify the three regimes.} It is based on geometric quantization theory developed by \citet{hopPhD,hopyau} in conjunction with the Lie--Poisson preserving numerical time discretization developed by~\citet{modviv1}.
+The method can be seen as a spherical analogue of the spatial discretization of the Euler equations on the torus suggested by \citet{ze1} and the associated numerical time discretization suggested by \citet{mcl}.

 We now continue the introduction with a more detailed exposition of the equations of motion, an overview of the space and time discretization, and a summary of our main findings.

 Consider a homogeneous, incompressible, inviscid, two-dimensional fluid, constrained to the unit sphere $\Ss^2$ embedded in Euclidean $\mathbb{R}^3$, and possibly rotating with constant angular speed about a fixed axis.
 The equations of motion are given by Euler's equations of hydrodynamics